 Larry shared, “We’ve noted many wonderful nonprofits in the community doing admirable work who need the kind of boost that working with a consultant can provide.
 As a core supporter of other programs offered by the Community Foundation for Southern Arizona and their Center for Healthy Nonprofits, we decided to team up with the community foundation by awarding a grant to respond to this need.
 We’re hopeful that the consulting community will embrace this and that nonprofits will utilize this opportunity to complete important, short-term projects that they want to initiate.”

 The Center has developed an online application utilizing special software that is tailored to this project and will simplify the process of matching the help an organization needs with a consultant’s know-how.
 If your organization has an idea of a project they’d like to start, the process is straightforward.
-The application site will be live as of February 26th.

 There is no deadline for submitting a request.
 The Center has chosen not to establish the typical deadline you’ve come to expect when you apply for a grant; it is an open-ended invitation to fit your timeline, not ours.
 While funds are limited, the Center expects to be able to match about 75 projects to consultants in 2021 and 2022.